Mr-VincentW/PhotoShow/docs/README.md

 ## :question: FAQ

+- **Why does “NVIDIA RTX VSR” stop working when PhotoShow is enabled, and how can it be fixed?**
+  This can happen because some of PhotoShow’s visual effects—particularly background blur—are GPU-intensive and may interfere with how NVIDIA RTX Video Super Resolution (VSR) is applied.
+When these effects are active, VSR may not engage as expected.

+  To resolve this, enable the option that simplifies visual effects:

+  - Go to **PhotoShow Settings (Options page)**
+  - Turn on “**Reduce performance impact by simplifying visual effects**”

+  You can find this option at:

+  - **Utilities** → **Other Settings** (prior to version 4.87.0)
+  - **Appearance** → **Viewer Style** (since version 4.87.0)

+  After enabling the option, refresh the page or restart your browser to ensure the change takes effect if necessary.

 - **Why don’t file naming settings work?**
   Other extensions may rename downloads too.
 If filenames aren’t applied, check whether another extension is overriding them.